zyteo/BaoBae/readme.md

 CartScreen now reflects the items in the user's cart.
 AccountScreen now reflects the items that the user bought.
 Item quantity will decrease accordingly when user purchases the item.
+Done up the search function on the browse screen.

 ```